ECLAD: Extracting Concepts with Local Aggregated Descriptors: Introduction

-As an orthogonal contribution, we address the challenge of quantitatively validating CE techniques, as current alternatives require human intervention to associate important concepts with the ground truth.
-We propose an alternative process for the validation of CE methods that requires no intervention to verify the correctness of extracted concepts.
+As an additional contribution, we address the challenge of quantitatively comparing and validating CE techniques.
+Current alternatives require human intervention to associate important concepts with the ground truth, making difficult a consistent and scalable scoring of CE methods.
+We propose an alternative process for the comparison and validation of CE methods that requires no human visual inspection to assess the correctness of extracted concepts.
 We achieve this by spatially associating labelled components on images (primitives) with regions related to the extracted concepts.
 As other CE methods do not provide a straightforward localization of the concepts, we segment the images and test each patch in search of every extracted concept.
-This process can be used to validate any other CE technique and provide a more objective performance measure.
-In this paper, we use this process to validate the correct performance of ECLAD using new synthetic datasets.
+This process can be used to compare and validate any other CE technique and provide an objective and consistent performance measure, accounting for factors such as different CNN architectures and randomness.
+In this paper, we use this process to validate the correct performance of ECLAD, comparing it with other CE algorithms through a set of new synthetic datasets.

-In summary, our main contributions are: (1) We propose a concept extraction method based on local aggregated descriptors that can extract global concepts and localize them in single images.
-(2) We propose a process for validating concept extraction techniques by using pixel-level ground truth to relate extracted concepts with primitives of a synthetic dataset.
-(3) We validate our methods with multiple synthetic datasets (making them public), as well as real-world use cases.
+In summary, our main contributions are: \begin{itemize} \item We propose a concept extraction method based on local aggregated descriptors that can extract global concepts and localize them in single images. \item We propose a process for validating concept extraction techniques by using pixel-level ground truth to relate extracted concepts with primitives of a synthetic dataset. \item We compare and validate our methods with multiple synthetic datasets (making them public), as well as real-world use cases.
+The experimental results of ECLAD outperform the state of the art with respect to how concepts are scored (importance correctness) while maintaining a comparable representation correctness. \end{itemize}